-You need to avoid making one of the common mistakes other injured people regularly make if you are trying to handle your own accident or injury claim.
+Avoid making a common mistake like we have seen other injured people make if you are trying to handle your own accident or injury claim.

 Common Mistake 1: Not Getting a Free Consultation With A Quality Lawyer

-Almost all personal injury attorneys offer a free consultation about an injury claim.
-Find a good one and talk to that person.
+Personal injury attorneys like us offer a free consultation or case review about injury claims.
+Find a good injury lawyer and talk to that person.
 Don’t miss the chance to get helpful free legal advice that will focus you on the important issues in your situation.
 People who don’t pick up the phone and call sooner rather than later often hurt themselves.
 Take the offered opportunity to learn about the claims process.

 Common Mistake 2: Giving a Recorded Statement

-Insurance company claims adjusters try to persuade injured people into providing recorded statements.
+Insurance company claims adjusters almost always try persuade injured people into providing recorded statements.
 The statements are frequently given with no preparation or idea of the insurance company’s goal.
 The statements are, in part, a ploy to get a chance to have you say something the company can use against you.
 But, if you are dealing with your own insurance company (uninsured or underinsured coverage you bought) you might have a duty to cooperate that could include providing a recorded statement.

 Common Mistake 3: Assuming the System Makes Sense